VeriFactu Guide

 Import a Tax Report from an XML VeriFactu file

 If the creation of the Tax Report is successful, the response of this action will already contain the QR code and the identifier for the Tax Report.
-Note that if the XML file has chaining information, such as Huella or RegistroAnterior, this information will be ignored and our system will perform the chaining process regardless.
+Note that if the XML file has chaining information, such as Huella or RegistroAnterior, this information will be ignored and B2Brouter will perform the chaining process regardless.
 This is the only way to ensure the integrity of the data sent to AEAT.

 Check the state of a Tax Report